Smoked pork belly burnt ends are a crowd favorite. We have the most tender, flavorful and mouthwatering BBQ pork burnt ends recipe right here.

 - Transfer bites to an aluminum pan.
 Add bbq sauce and honey, toss to coat.

-- Place aluminum pan on grill grates, close smoker lid and smoke an additional 45 minutes to 1 hour, until caramelized.
+- Place aluminum pan on grill grates, close smoker lid, up the temp to 275°F and smoke an additional 45 minutes to 1 hour, until caramelized.

 - Remove pan, let rest 15 minutes before serving.